naseriax/sshcli/README.md

 # sshcli
 sshcli is a command-line interface tool that uses the ~/.ssh/config file as a profile database.
 It allows you to add or remove profiles and connect to them in an interactive environment.

-## Requirements to Compile
-To compile the code, you must have Golang installed on your system.
-  - Check go.mod for the exact golang release requirement.

 ## Requirements to Run
  - The **ssh** and **sftp** commands must be available in your system's PATH environment variable.
  - The **sshpass** tool can be installed optionally if password authentication is needed.